 Quick note: All assignments must be original work created for this class and should ascribe to UCSD's policy of academic integrity.
 All major assignments will be graded using the CAT 125 Rubric.
 Quick note #2: Please make sure you refresh the assignment pages before you start working on them.
-The assignments are live documents and I will revise them as the course goes along (so,until I go over them in lecture, they are somewhat in motion).
+The assignments are live documents and I will revise them as the course goes along (so,until I go over them in lecture/video lecture, they are somewhat in motion).
 Journal assignments will provide space for you to reflect on what you are interested in (in life, in career, etc.); imagine the possibilities attached to those ideas; and to reflect on the discussions we have in class and the media we consume.
 Entries should be 250-400 words each and prompts are below in the syllabus.
 (Pass/Fail).
+There will also be a few extra pass/fail assignments in the last three weeks that will be geared towards helping you with your public performance video.

 - Personal Narrative -- 25

-- Public Performance 101 -- 30
+- Public Performance -- 30

-- Reflective Journals and Annotations -- 20
+- Reflective Journals and Annotations -- 25

-- Final reflection -15
+- Final reflection -10

 - Participation -- 10